Sovereign-Labs/sovereign-sdk/examples/demo-nft-module/README.md

 # Plugging in the rollup

-Now this module can be added to rollup's Runtime:
+Now this module can be added to rollup's `Runtime`:

 ```rust
 #[derive(Genesis, DispatchCall, MessageCodec)]